-Congratulations, Rebecca, your husband has proposed three of the six worst ways for getting out of debt, according to the What Not to Do section of Debt.com.
+Congratulations, Rebecca, your husband has proposed three of the six worst ways for getting out of debt, according to the Debt Relief Programs for Every Type of Debt section of Debt.com.

 Your husband is right about one thing: You’re losing money each month you carry that debt.
 Essentially, you’re paying your credit card companies money you could spend elsewhere.

 There are good reasons for ignoring the allure of a quick solution, however.
 Borrowing against your 401(k) seems like a good idea, since you’re paying yourself back and not those credit card companies.
 But if you don’t pay it all back within a certain time (usually five years), you’ll pay taxes for what’s called an “early withdrawal.”
 That means you’re paying Uncle Sam instead of the credit card companies.

 The worst of your husband’s ideas is to take out a second mortgage.
 Your credit card debt is called “unsecured,” which means it would require extraordinary circumstances for you to lose your house to pay off that debt.
 A second mortgage, however, is a “secured” debt.
 If you fail to pay that off, the bank can foreclose on your home.